 Self-employed person is his or her own boss and generates revenue based on the services that they can offer.
 They are working as freelancers who help the projects to be executed based on the expertise that they have to offer to the company.
 The services could range from financial help, technology related, content writing, recruitment, or any other service that you have an expertise in.
 It is not same as owning a business, as a business owner will not participate in the day to day operations of their company whereas a self-employed person will be actively working on all the aspects as they are the sole operators.
-Let us now look at some of the advantages and disadvantages of self employment.
+Let us now look at some of the merits and demerits of a person who opts self employment.

 Merits or Advantages of Self Employment:

 As an employee you will always be governed by someone superior to you and would always be commanded around.
+This can be said as disadvantages of being an employee.
 Self employment is for people who hate to be bossed around and are talented enough to generate salary by selling their expertise independently.
-Let us look at some of the benefits of self employment
+Let us look at some of the need of self employment and benefits of self employed.

 1. You are your own boss: